Dexalgin, 25 mg 10 pcs

 – Crohn’s disease, ulcerative colitis;

-– severe hepatic insufficiency (10-15 points by Child-Pugh scale);
+– severe liver failure (10-15 points on the ChildPugh scale);

-– progressive renal disease, confirmed hyperkalemia;
+– progressive kidney disease, confirmed hyperkalemia;

-– chronic renal disease (CKD): Stage 3a (glomerular filtration rate (GFR) 45-49 ml/min/1.73 m2), Stage 3b (GFR 30-44 ml/min/1.73 m2), Stage 4 (GFR 15-29 ml/min/1.7 m2) Stage 5 (GFR <15 ml/min/1.73 m2);
+– chronic kidney disease (CKD): stage 3a (glomerular filtration rate (GFR) 45-49 ml/min/1.73 m2), stage 3b (GFR 30-44 ml/min/1.73 m2), stage 4 (GFR 15-29 ml/min/1.73 m2) stage 5 (GFR < 15 ml/min/1.73 m2);

-– Period after coronary artery bypass grafting;
+– period after coronary artery bypass grafting;

 – severe heart failure;